Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

 ## When Not To Use
 If there are MCU connection issues a full reflash may not be needed.
-Download and add the latest Positron Configs from [Positron GitHub](https://github.com/Positron3D/PositronConfig) and try again, or proceed to [MCU Not Connecting](/Printers/Positron/Hardware/Troubleshooting#mcu-not-connecting).
+Download and add the latest Positron Configs from [Positron GitHub](https://github.com/Positron3D/PositronConfig) and try again or proceed to [MCU Not Connecting](/Printers/Positron/Hardware/Troubleshooting#mcu-not-connecting).

 ### Supplies Needed
 - 32 GB SD card and card reader (smaller or larger SD cards, haven't been tested)